idibidiart/graffalo/README.md

 ### Concurrency, Distributed Transactions, and Consistency

-Entity-Mapped Microservices imply transactions that involve more than one entity, including dependent reads and writes across those entities.
-Such transactions are known as distributed transactions.
-Since microservice architecture is intended to maximize availability, using two-phase commits (2PC) which involves acquiring locks on data to be modified is not a good option, and eventual consistency cannot be easily guarateed for a system with distrubuted transactions and concurrent, dependent read/write operations, i.e written value depends on read value.
+Microservices, and particularly Entity-Mapped Microservices, imply the use of distributed transactions that access entities asynchronously, including performig causally-linked reads and writes from multiple clients, concurrently.

+Such distributed transactions in the presence of concurrency and shared data can lead to inconsistency and broken behavior, if special care is not taken.
+For example, multiple clients may place orders at the same time for the last unit of a given product, based on a concurrent read of the inventory system.
+Similarly, a user initiated distributed transaction could check the user's joint bank account's balance, finds it to be $500, then charge $100 in purchases, while at the same time the user's spouse initiates a distributed transaction that checks the bank account concurrently, finds it to be $500, and charges $450.
+Most banks prefer availability over consistency guarantees so this can easily happen, and the user gets hit with an overdraft fee as the account goes to -$50, which is eventually consistent, but terrible for UX.
+In other words, eventual consistency is no help where there are distributed transactions and concurrency.

+Likewise, when updating multiple entities via a distributed transaction, such as an eCommerce system placing the order and then updating the number of remaining units, we can use two-phase commit to achieve atomicity, but that works based on locking and is therefore not a good fit if we require both maximum availability and maimum concurrency.

-One approach is to lump services into domain model aggregates and break out of the pure entity-mapped API model.
-This destroys the granular access needed to flexibly change our GraphQL schema and aopplication data model as we need (without changing the underlying imperative APIs)
+One approach to is to eliminate distributed transactions by lumping services into domain model aggregates and breaking out of the pure entity-mapped API model and being able to use the database' feature known as 'strict serializability' (aka linearizability) to assure atomicity, consistency and isolation.
+However, this destroys the granular access needed to flexibly define and change our GraphQL schema and aopplication data model as we need (without changing the underlying REST APIs)

-The other approach, which is favored here, is to use offline optimistic locking via [Conditional HTTP Requests](https://tools.ietf.org/html/rfc7232) and using [eTag version](https://sookocheff.com/post/api/optimistic-locking-in-a-rest-api/)
+The other approach, which is favored in this case, is to use offline optimistic locking via [Conditional HTTP Requests](https://tools.ietf.org/html/rfc7232) and using [eTag version](https://sookocheff.com/post/api/optimistic-locking-in-a-rest-api/)

 ### Basic Architecture